On certain quotients of $p$-class tower groups of quadratic fields: Introduction

 Koch and Venkov observed that if $K$ is an imaginary quadratic field and $G = G_K = \mathrm{Gal}(K^{nr,p}/K)$ where $K^{nr,p}$ is the maximal unramified $p$-extension of $K$, then $G$ is a \ssg and they used this extra structure to strengthen the conclusions of the Golod-Shafarevich criterion in this situation.
 In particular, they showed that if $p$ is an odd prime and $G$ has generator rank $g \geq 3$, then $G$ must be infinite.
 A key intermediate step in their work is to show that these groups have presentations of a special form.

-First, they show that one can find a generating set for $G$ whose elements are inverted by~$\sigma$.
+First, one can show using~(iii) that there exists a generating set for $G$ whose elements are inverted by~$\sigma$.
 Equivalently, if $F$ is free on $x_1, \ldots, x_g$ and we equip $F$ with its own $\sigma$-automorphism defined by $\sigma(x_i) = x_i^{-1}$ for all $i$, then there exists a $\sigma$-equivariant homomorphism from $F$ to $G$.
 The kernel $R$ of this homomorphism is then not only normal, but invariant under $\sigma$.
 Cohomological arguments imply that the generator and relation ranks are equal, thus there exist relators $r_1, \ldots, r_g$ such that $R = \langle r_1, \ldots, r_g \rangle^F$ where the latter denotes the closed normal subgroup of $F$ generated by these relators.
 Further arguments then show that the relators can actually be chosen from the set

 Here $\Phi(F)$ is the Frattini subgroup of $F$ and we assume that the generator rank of $F$ is equal to the generator rank of $G$ so $R \subseteq \Phi(F)$.